 Until now, I have worked on highlighting culture competences within the realm of self-evaluation and the personal growth benefits, which I find fundamental to a successful abroad experience.
 However, culture competences can also improve your professional competences and make you a more appealing candidate in different job situations.
 In fact, my final paper for my sociology degree was the presentation of a program offered to multinational and/or international companies that would provide intercultural training for its employees.

 1. Cultural competences help you recognize your own, personal bias: I know I have talked about this in previous articles, but it is essential for you to understand how your own, personal cultural experience has impacted your interpretation of the world around you before you can understand the differences that exist in other cultures.
 This is especially important when you consider how you carry out certain aspects of your work and personal life.
-When you understand that the ‘reasons’ you have for doing things a certain way are intrinsically tied to your cultural upbringing, you become aware that not everyone has these same reasons.
+When you understand that the ‘reasons’ you have for doing things a certain way are ally tied to your cultural upbringing, you become aware that not everyone has these same reasons.
 How does this help you in your professional life?
 For starters, it can help you understand your personal biases when things don’t go as you expect them to.

 For example, if you are expecting to start work on time and early with your Spanish and Italian colleagues, you might be surprised when things start late.
 If you are open to the fact that no one is ‘wrong’ with how they interpret the situation, you allow yourself to start the meeting off on the right foot by thinking that it is a cultural difference and not intentionally disrespectful (trust me—its not).